fershad/fershad.com/src/writing/cop30-website-review.md

 </table>
 </div>

-The COP30 website loads in an entire font family for just these six icons.
+The COP30 website loads in an entire font family for just these seven icons.
 It is absolutely possible to subset the font instead.
 In this way _just the required content_ is downloaded.
 Doing so takes the size of the downloaded font file from 380 KB down to 0.5 KB.
 Here's the one line code change required to do that:

 {% codeToHtml "diff", "client.css" %}
 - @import url(https://fonts.googleapis.com/css2?family=Material+Symbols+Rounded:opsz,wght,FILL,GRAD@20,300,0,0&display=block)